 The UF/IFAS Sheep Unit is located directly next to the UF Animal Sciences building on Shealy Drive.
-The sheep unit is a 30-acre farm that includes a 100-head capacity feed yard where the UF Ram test is conducted, and approximately 100-head lambing operation.
+The sheep unit is a 30-acre farm that includes an approximately 100-head ewe/lambing operation as well as a 100-head capacity feed yard where the UF Ram Test (established 2021) and UF Buck Test (established 2024) is conducted annually.
 There are 2 breeds of sheep raised here.
 Katahdin and Florida Native, as well as crossbreds between the breeds.
-The sheep unit provides facilities for research for intensive efforts in nutrition, reproduction, and physiology research.
+The sheep unit provides facilities for research for intensive efforts in nutrition, reproduction, and physiology.
 The manager, one full-time staff member, plus part-time student employees care for the animals utilized for research, teaching, and extension activities.
-The objectives are to improve the quality of animal protein and increase the efficiencies of production.
+The objectives are primarily to improve the quality of animal protein and increase the efficiencies of production.

-This unit also serves as a location for Extension functions such as Intro to Animal Science labs and dairy science research.
-Students are welcome to contact the Unit manager, Clay Whitehead via email (firstname.lastname@example.org) for more information about volunteering or employment opportunities at the unit.
+This unit also serves as a location for numerous county-wide and state-wide UF/IFAS Extension functions.
+The Sheep Unit is utilized for numerous courses within the ANS degree program, such as Intro to Animal Science labs.
+Students are welcome to contact the Sheep Unit manager, Clay Whitehead for more information about volunteering or employment opportunities at the unit.